COVID-19 and grocery retail: what grocers can do right now

 Health and safety

-You can start by ensuring that you shoppers are notified of product availability.
+You can start by ensuring that your shoppers are notified of product availability.
 This means:

-Using personalization tools to automatically help shoppers easily find the products they want and need- and appropriate product substitutions, as needed.
+- Using personalization tools to automatically help shoppers easily find the products they want and need- and appropriate product substitutions, as needed.
 Mercatus AisleOne™ is a solution that uses AI to automatically personalize the shopping experience for each individual shopper.
-Learn more about automating a personalized shopping experience at mercatus.com/aisleone.
+Learn more about automating a personalized shopping experience with Mercatus’s suite of fulfilment tools.

 With increased call volume, retailers have also seen shoppers turn to social media to raise questions and concerns.
 IGA found that, as the virus spread in China and quarantine came into full effect, social media platforms became an integral part of their communication strategy to shoppers.